 Additionally, it acts as a barrier for small animals from digging or chewing a hole in your fascia.

-An extra benefit is it supports the shingles.
+An extra benefit is it offers shingle support.
 It provides a solid base for the shingles.
 It comes down over the sheathing and in front of the fascia.
 Without it, shingles could potentially sag and create the opportunity for moisture to get under your shingles.

 Finally, when there is an opportunity for ice dam formation, drip edge can help.
 It will act as a barrier to prevent ice from backing up under the last shingle.